WebBank DigniFi Credit Card

 NOTICE FOR OHIO RESIDENTS: Ohio anti-discrimination laws require creditors to make credit equally available to all creditworthy customers and that credit reporting agencies maintain separate credit histories on individuals upon request.
 The Ohio Civil Rights Commission administers these laws.

 NOTICE FOR MARRIED WISCONSIN RESIDENTS: No provision of any marital agreement, unilateral statement, or court order applying to marital property will adversely affect a creditor’s interests unless prior to the time credit is granted, the creditor is furnished with a copy of the agreement, statement or court order, or has actual knowledge of the provision.
 If you are married, by submitting your credit card application you are confirming that this credit card obligation is being incurred in the interest of your marriage and your family.
-If the credit card for which you are applying is granted, you will notify the Bank if you have a spouse who needs to receive notification that credit has been extended to you.
+If the credit card for which you are applying is granted, you will notify the bank if you have a spouse who needs to receive notification that credit has been extended to you.

 NOTICE FOR DELAWARE RESIDENTS: Service charges not in excess of those permitted by law will be charged on the outstanding balances from month to month.